CrateTools/Crate/README.md

 # Crate engines

-Crate uses F3D, OpenImageIO, FFmpeg, ImageMagik and MediaInfo as splat, geo, metadata, video and images for fast ingest, still and animated thumbs done automatically on the fly with professional color management.
+Crate uses F3D, OpenImageIO, FFmpeg, ImageMagick, MediaInfo, and PlayCanvas SplatTransform as background engines for automatic thumbnail generation, animated previews, metadata extraction, color-managed image processing, and Gaussian Splat format conversion — all on the fly as you browse

 The engines will continue to allow Crate to grow into new and more professional features, many of them already on new V2.0